patrick-xie/mangareader/README.md

-See it live at: https://manga-reader-conan.herokuapp.com/ Currently only one series has its chapters in the database.
+See it live at: https://manga-reader-conan.herokuapp.com/ Currently only one series (Detective Conan) has its chapters in the database.
 ## Preview:

 ![manga_reader_improved](https://user-images.githubusercontent.com/47607915/108116706-fb9a4300-7069-11eb-8d63-1d5c2dff4cc0.PNG)